 For financial institutions, offering digital services that help consumers build their financial wellness is crucial for strengthening loyalty in an increasingly competitive market.
 And fintech partnerships provide a sure path for banks and credit unions to add capabilities that address today's most critical financial challenges.

 Student debt is rising to the top of that list.
 In 2021, student debt in America hit $1.7 trillion and overtook all other forms of debt, except mortgages.
-The federal student debt forgiveness program launched in 2022 will not cover all debt.
-Borrowers with federal loans are eligible for relief if their individual income is less than $125,000 or household income is less than $250,000.
-Pell Grant recipients can get up to $20,000 canceled, and everyone else up to $10,000.
+The proposed federal student debt forgiveness program will not cover all debt.

 Fiserv continues to curate fintech partnerships that help financial institutions appeal to the next generation.
 And addressing the problem of student debt – a top concern of that younger demographic – is at the heart of a recent partnership between Fiserv and FutureFuel.io, a fintech that helps borrowers crush their student debt.
 The partnership will enable banks and credit unions to bring the FutureFuel.io student debt savings platform to millions of borrowers nationwide.